oliwierzgorniak/kulki/README.md

 An old game, which implements A* pathfinding algorithm

 ## Technology
-I used typescript, typedoc and a decorator.
+I used typescript, typedoc, webpack and a decorator.